Senran Kagura: Manga

-There are various manga series based on the franchise.
+Senran Kagura was debuted on August 19, 2011, as a multimedia franchise but debuted on a manga serialization on Enterbrain's Famitsu Comic Clear, There are various manga series based on the franchise.
 The main adaptation, written by Kenichirō Takaki and illustrated by Amami Takatsume, began serialization in Media Factory's Monthly Comic Alive magazine from August 27, 2011.
 Seven Seas Entertainment began releasing the series in North America in November 2013 as Senran Kagura: Skirting Shadows.
 Senran Kagura: Guren no Uroboros, illustrated by Manabu Aoi, began serialization in Ichijinsha's Comic Rex magazine from September 27, 2011.
-Senran Kagura Spark! was published in Enterbrain's Famitsu Comic Clear between August 19, 2011 and February 17, 2012, followed by Senran Kagura: Senshi Bankō no Haruka and Senran Enji Kyonyū-gumi, both published between September 7, 2012 and February 1, 2013.
+Senran Kagura Spark! was published in Enterbrain's Famitsu Comic Clear between August 19, 2011, and February 17, 2012, followed by Senran Kagura: Senshi Bankō no Haruka and Senran Enji Kyonyū-gumi, both published between September 7, 2012, and February 1, 2013.

 Anime

-An anime television adaptation animated by Artland aired in Japan between January 6, 2013 and March 24, 2013.
-The series is directed by Takashi Watanabe with scripts by Takao Yoshioka and character designs by Takashi Torii.
-The opening theme, "Break Your World", was performed by Sayaka Sasaki; the ending themes include "Fighting Dreamer" (episode 1–3 and 8) by Hitomi Harada, Asami Imai, Yū Kobayashi, Kaori Mizuhashi and Yuka Iguchi, "Yamiyo wa Otome wo Hana ni Suru" (闇夜は乙女を花にする, The Flowers of the Girls of the Night) (episode 4-6 and 9) by Eri Kitamura, Ai Kayano, Ryōko Shiraishi, Saori Gotō and Megumi Toyoguchi, and "Shissōron" (疾走論, Theory Sprint) (episode 7 and 10-12) by Hitomi Harada.
+An anime television adaptation animated by Artland aired in Japan between January 6, 2013, and March 24, 2013.
+The series is directed by Takashi Watanabe with scripts by Takao Yoshioka, and character designs by Takashi Torii.
+The opening theme, "Break Your World", was performed by Sayaka Sasaki.
+The ending themes include "Fighting Dreamer" (episode 1–3 and 8) by Hitomi Harada, Asami Imai, Yū Kobayashi, Kaori Mizuhashi, and Yuka Iguchi, "Yamiyo wa Otome wo Hana ni Suru" (闇夜は乙女を花にする, The Flowers of the Girls of the Night) (episode 4-6 and 9) by Eri Kitamura, Ai Kayano, Ryōko Shiraishi, Saori Gotō, and Megumi Toyoguchi, and "Shissōron" (疾走論, Theory Sprint) (episode 7 and 10–12) by Hitomi Harada.
 The anime is licensed in North America by Funimation Entertainment, who streamed it as it aired and released it on home video in 2014.

 A second season of the anime series was announced in August 2017.
 The season, titled Senran Kagura Shinovi Master -Tokyo Yōma-hen-, is directed by Tetsuya Yanagisawa and animated by TNK, with scripts written by Yukinori Kitajima and character designs handled by Junji Goto.
-The season premiered from October 12 to December 28, 2018 on AT-X, Tokyo MX, and BS11.
+The season premiered from October 12 to December 28, 2018, on AT-X, Tokyo MX, and BS11.
 The opening theme, "Scarlet Master", is performed by Sayaka Sasaki, while the ending theme, "Junsei Erotic", is performed by Mia Regina.
 Crunchyroll streams the series with Funimation streaming the simuldub.